mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 ---
 # Statistical Calculations in Experimentation report {#experiment-report-calculations}

 This page documents the detailed statistical calculations used in the Experimentation report for Campaigns in Adobe Journey Optimizer.

-This is intended for technical users.
+Note that this page is intended for technical users.

 ## Conversion Rate